Best Heart Rate Monitors for Running of 2024

 Coros Heart Rate Monitor $79 Optical, green light 38 hours

 • ECG – An electrocardiogram, commonly called ECG or EKG, is a tracing of the electrical activity of your heart.
 Electrodes on the chest detect and track the electrical activity that moves through your heart and causes it to beat.
-This electrical activity is translated into a waveform that maps out each phase of the heartbeat.
-In a medical setting, an ECG is measured using stick-on electrodes connecting wires to an ECG machine.
-A more simplified version of exercise heart rate monitors, like the Garmin HRM-Pro Plus, uses two rubberized patches on either side of the chest as the electrodes.
+This electrical activity translates into a waveform that maps out each phase of the heartbeat.
+In a medical setting, you measure an ECG using stick-on electrodes connecting wires to an ECG machine.
+A more simplified version of exercise heart rate monitors, like the Garmin HRM-Pro Plus and the Polar H10, uses two rubberized patches on either side of the chest as the electrodes.
 This is the most precise way to monitor heart rate outside of a hospital setting.

-• Heart Rate Variability – Heart rate variability (HRV) is the fluctuation in time measurements between each adjacent heartbeat.
-These fluctuations are measured in milliseconds, or thousandths of a second, and are a normal variation found in healthy hearts.
-Higher HRV levels may indicate a more relaxed state and better cardiovascular health.
-Lower HRV levels may indicate higher stress levels.
-Several heart rate monitors in this guide, including the Garmin fēnix 7 – Standard Edition, can measure HRV.
+• Heart Rate Variability (HRV) is the fluctuation in time measurements between each adjacent heartbeat.
+These fluctuations are measured in milliseconds or thousandths of a second and are normal variations found in healthy hearts.
+Higher HRV levels may indicate a more relaxed state and better cardiovascular health, while lower HRV levels may indicate higher stress levels.
+Several heart rate monitors in this guide, including the Suunto Race, can measure HRV.

 • Resting Heart Rate – Resting heart rate measures your heart rate at rest.
 This is best taken first thing in the morning, right after waking up.
 Generally speaking, a lower resting heart rate indicates good recovery and good cardiovascular fitness.
-There is no set number to strive for as resting heart rate varies from individual to individual and can be impacted by medications and other underlying conditions.
+There is no set number to strive for as resting heart rate varies from individual to individual, and medications and other underlying conditions can impact it.
 Having a watch like the Apple Watch Ultra 2 that you can wear all the time can get you an accurate reading of your resting heart rate.

 Best Heart Rate Monitors for Running - testing heart rate monitors